 2. Regular Physical Activity (The Natural Stress Remedy)

-Why it works: Movement 'burns off' stress hormones, releases endorphins, and improves sleep quality.
-A meta-analysis of randomized controlled trials published in 2024 in BMC Sports Science, Medicine and Rehabilitation found a significant effect of physical activity in reducing anxiety symptoms, with a moderate effect size (SMD around -0.6).
+Why it works: Movement 'burns' stress hormones, releases endorphins, and improves sleep quality.
+A meta-analysis of randomized controlled trials published in 2024 in BMC Sports Science, Medicine and Rehabilitation found, among older adults, a significant effect of physical activity in reducing anxiety symptoms, with a moderate effect size (SMD around -0.6).
 All types of activity helped, not just intense sports.

 3. Quality Sleep (The Foundation for Everything Else)